-AGGRESSION Violation Action Level Provocation (verbal or nonverbal) Using language or gestures that may incite another person or people to fight.
-1 Recklessness Engaging in unintentional, careless behavior that may pose a safety or health risk for yourself or for others.
-1 Minor Aggressive Act Engaging in intentional, non-serious but inappropriate physical contact such as, but not limited to: hitting, poking, pulling, pushing, tripping, pulling a chair out from underneath another person, or other behaviors that demonstrate low level hostile conduct.
-2 Endangerment Recklessly putting self or another person at substantial risk of imminent death or serious physical injury through acts such as, but not limited to: rock throwing, skateboarding no campus, running down a hallway, riding a bike on campus, etc. 3 Other Aggression Using other acts of aggression not specifically listed within the Aggression section including, but not limited to, intentional, serious and inappropriate physical contact including, but not limited to, any example listed under "Minor Aggressive Act" that may result in a serious physical injury.
-3 Mutual Combat (Fighting) A fight is defined as a physical altercation in which both parties are willing participants, where a preponderance of evidence notes that both parties who had one or more opportunities to de-escalate the situation, leave the situation, or notify a school official of the potential fight prior to making the decision to participate in the physical altercation/fight, and where the circumstances present a threat to safety because of the number of participants or the intensity and violence of the conduct.
-Due to the mutual involvement of participants, administrators will be granted an automatic waiver of the mandatory minimum, eleven-day long-term suspension normally used at this level for a first or second-offense.
-See specific guidelines for mutual combat consequences on page 10, above.
-4 Assault Intentionally, knowingly or recklessly causing any physical injury to another person; knowingly touching another person with the intent to injure, insult or provoke such person.
-Assault involves one person acting against another person (different from "mutual" combat") 1.
-Intentionally, knowingly or recklessly causing any physical injury to another person; 2 Intentionally placing another person in reasonable apprehension of imminent physical injury; 3.
-Knowingly touching another person with the intent to injure, insult or provoke such person.
-4 Aggravated Assault 1.
+AGGRESSION Violation Action Level Provocation (verbal or nonverbal) U sing language or gestures that may incite another person or p people to fight.
+1 Recklessness Engaging in unintentional, carele ess behavior that may pose a safety or health risk for yourself or for others.
+1 Minor Aggressive Act riate physical contact such as, but not limited to: hitting, pok h another person, or other behaviors that demonstrate low lev 2 Endangerment Recklessly putting self or another person at substanti limited to: rock throwing, skateboarding no campus, al risk of imminent death or serious physical injury through a etc. acts such as, but not 3 PHYSICAL CONFLICT Other Aggression Fighting Assault Using other acts of aggression not specifically listed within the Aggression section including, but not limited to, intentional, serious and inappropriate physical contact including, but not limited to, any example listed under "Minor Aggressive Act" that may result in a serious physical injury.
+A fight is defined as a physical altercation in which both parties are willing participants who had one or more opportunities to de-escalate the situation, leave the situation, or notify a school official of the potential fight prior to making the decision to participate, and where the circumstances present a threat to safety because of the number of participants or the intensity and violence of the conduct.
+Intentionally, know causing any physica person; knowingly person with the inte provoke such perso al injury to another touching another ent to injure, insult or 3 4 4 Involves serious and inappropriate physical contact.
+Includes "fighting" where the circumstances do not present a threat to safety.
+Due to the mutual involvement of participants, administrators will grant an automatic waiver of the mandatory minimum, eleven-day long-term suspension normally used at this level for a first offense.
+See guidelines for fighting on page 9, above. - rson acting against other.
+Similar conduct not meeting the definition of Other Aggression shall be treated as the level 2 offense of "Minor Aggressive Act."
+Similar conduct not meeting the definition of Fighting shall be treated as the level 3 offense of "Other Aggression." participants sha t between mutual ll be treated as the se of "Fighting."
+Aggravated Assault 1.
 Causing serious physical injury to another.
 2. Using a deadly weapon or dangerous instrument.
-3. Committing the assault by any means of force that causes temporary but substantial disfigurement, temporary but substantial loss or impairment of any body organ or part or a fracture of any body part.
-5 4.
-Committing the assault while the victim is bound or otherwise physically restrained or while the victim's capacity to resist is substantially impaired.
-Mandatory report to law enforcement 5.
-Committing assault and the person is in violation of an order of protection.
-6. Committing the assault knowing or having reason to know that the victim is any of the following: law enforcement officer, prosecutor, firefighter, EMT/Paramedic engaged in official duties, teacher or any school employee on school grounds, on grounds adjacent to the school or in any part of a building or vehicle used for school purposes, teacher or school nurse visiting a private home in the course of the teacher's or nurse's professional duties or any teacher engaged in any authorized and organized classroom activity held on other than school grounds.
+3. Committing the assault by any means of force that or impairment of any body organ or part or a fracture causes temporary but substantial disfigurement, temporary be of any body part. out substantial loss - 4.
+Committing the assault while the victim is bound of substantially impaired. or otherwise physically restrained or while the victim's capac ity to resist is 5 Mandatory report to law 5.
+Committing assault and the person is in violation of of an order of protection. enforcement employee on school grounds, law enforcement offic grounds adjacent to the school or in any part of a bui to know that the victim is any of the following: teacher or a teer, prosecutor, firefighter, EMT/Paramedic engaged in official ding or vehicle used for school purposes, teacher or school n professional duties or any teacher engaged in any authorized al duties, on turse visiting a